 Don’t forget to check out my storm camping tips.

-41, When drying out a tent, if you don’t have garden room, hang over the banisters over the stairs.
+41. When drying out a tent, if you don’t have garden room, hang over the banisters over the stairs.
 Or take a trip to a nearby park.

 For more camping hacks, check out my camping Pinterest board.